ClevelandClinicQHS/sociome/README.md

 The `get_adi()` function enables the user to define a reference population by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
 The function then gathers data from those specified locations and performs calculations using their data alone.

 One important behavior of `get_adi()` is its excluding of areas that have zero households from the reference population.
-Associating ADI values with such areas is not meaningful and can skew the resulting ADIs of the other areas within the reference poplulation.
+Associating ADI values with such areas is not meaningful and can skew the resulting ADIs of the other areas within the reference population.
 Such areas are not excluded from the tables that `get_adi()` returns, but their ADI values are listed as `NA`.

 *Localized* ADIs via `get_adi()`
 --------------------------------